laaviles/laaviles.github.io/README.md

 ## Heading 2

-This is a link to my Looking Forward statment (lookingforward.html)
+This is a link to [my Looking Forward statment](lookingforward.html).